What age groups do you work with? I work with the full age spectrum – from toddlers to adults.

 How long are appointments?
 Regular appointments are 45.
 Extended appointments are 55 minutes.

 What insurance do you accept?
-My office handles health insurance differently than many health care providers.
 My services are provided on a private-pay basis with my clients.
 I have not contracted with any insurance companies or managed care panels; therefore, I am considered an out-of-network provider.
 If you are relying upon your health insurance to cover or defray the cost of therapy, I recommend that you contact your carrier to determine your policy’s provision for out-of-network providers.

 Will you bill my insurance company?
 No, I do not provide a billing service.
 My relationship is directly with you; however, I will provide you with a statement at each visit that includes the information insurance companies need to process claims.
 It will be your responsibility to submit the statement to your insurance company for any reimbursement you are owed.

 How do I pay for a session?
-Payment is due at each office visit and can be made by cash or check.
+Payment is due at each office visit and can be made by cash, check or Venmo.
 The office is not equipped to accept credit cards.

 How do I schedule a first appointment?
 Please call the office at 216-283-6852.
 I schedule all appointments myself.